4 Things to know if you are a Runner with Knee Pain

 All of these can be remedied with the right guidance and coaching.
 It is important to address technique if your knee pain is felt only when running but is fine as soon as you stop.

 Questions, bookings or feedback?
-Contact me by any of the channels below.
-I’ll respond ASAP!
+Contact Gary our Running Physio by any of the channels below.
+We will respond ASAP!